cmu15122/q-prime/README.md

 - User accesses client website and visits an endpoint (i.e. [localhost:3000/admin]())
 - In order to render the page correctly, we make a request to the server (i.e. [localhost:8000/admin])
 - The server may grab stuff from the database, or data stored in the application itself and returns it
-- The frontend generates the page render using the data it gets from the server and returns to the browser
+- The frontend generates the page render using the data it gets from the server, stores it in React Contexts, and returns to the browser
 - The browser renders the web page

 ## General Server File Structure